iguana-parser/iguana-parser.github.io/download.md

 <h2>Download and Install</h2>

 <p>Iguana is under active development and we plan the first public release by 15
 March 2016.
-At the moment you can use Iguana by building it from source, or using our pre-built binaries.</p>
+At the moment you can use Iguana by building it from source.</p>

 <div id="Source" class="subgroup" markdown="1">
 ### From source